 The stocks listed below have been hit by coronavirus-related losses.
-But all should rebound quickly.
-In fact, most have already started retaking losses, which means to take advantage of their bargain-basement prices you’ll have to act fast…
+But both should rebound quickly.
+In fact, both have already started retaking losses, which means to take advantage of their bargain-basement prices you’ll have to act fast…

 So think about investing in these stocks…but don’t think too long.
 Available early investment entries can change quickly.

-But there are a few others to consider too.
+But there are a couple others to consider too.
 And surprise, surprise.
 They are Chinese companies.

-All of them trade on major U.S. exchanges, are quite liquid, and sport great fundamentals.
-And all of them have been hit hard by the one-two punch of trade wars and coronavirus.
+Both of them trade on major U.S. exchanges, are quite liquid, and sport great fundamentals.
+And both of them have been hit hard by the one-two punch of trade wars and coronavirus.
 Which gives you an opportunity to bargain hunt.

 With a market cap of $609.58 billion, Alibaba, the “Amazon.com of China,” is one of that country’s tech superstars.